How Do I Make My Printer Wireless?

 Brother HL-2170w 23ppm Laser Printer with Wireless and Wired Network Interfaces

 Brother has recently come into the laser printer market (compared to how long HP has been it in) and provided a unique solution.
 The HL-2170w provides both wired and wireless connectivity.
-This is nice for an office that wants wireless, but needs a good backup solution in case the wifi network goes down or their’s interferience.
+This is nice for an office that wants wireless, but needs a good backup solution in case the WiFi network goes down or their’s interferience.
 As a recommendation, if you have the choice of wired or wireless and it doesn’t matter to you, always go with wired.
 It’s much faster and more reliable.

-HP LaserJet 1022ws Wireless Monochrome Laser Printer
+HP LaserJet 1102w Wireless Monochrome Laser Printer

 Whenever you see a “w” on the end of an HP LaserJet series printer, you know it’s got wireless built-in.
 Although HP wasn’t the first manufacturer to include wireless as an option for its printers, the setup seems to go a lot smoother with HP branded machines.
 You will pay a bit more for wireless functionality up front, but the savings in repair and toner costs will save you money down the road.
-So far, this has been the best wireless printe for my iMac.
+So far, this has been the best wireless printer for a Mac.

-12 Responses to “How Do I Make My Printer Wireless?”
+38 Replies to “How Do I Make My Printer Wireless?”

-Hi,
+1. Hi,

 I’ve found this tutorial but didn’t help with my problem.